Fully updated Tuesday Dec 6, 2016.

 You're here to learn about Sling TV, however, so I won't dwell on those other services too much.
 Here's everything you need to know.

 What is Sling TV?

-Sling TV is a new live TV service that allows subscribers to watch a collection of cable TV channels on their TVs, computers or mobile devices.
-These are live TV channels, just like those offered by a cable or satellite TV service, except they're delivered over the Internet.
+Sling TV is service that allows subscribers to watch a collection of live and on-demand TV channels on their TVs, computers or mobile devices.
+This is live TV, just like a cable or satellite TV service, except it's delivered over the internet.

 Although Sling TV is a subsidiary of Dish Network, the satellite provider, it's operated as an entirely separate service.
-You do not need a Dish subscription to get Sling TV.
+You do not need a Dish subscription (or a satellite dish) to get Sling TV.